neshkeev/anti-fraud/README.md

 ## Temporal Workflows

 There is a hello world temporal workflow.
-In order to start it, please execute the following code:
+In order to start it, please execute the following commands:

 1. Start a Temporal Server as a Docker service: